rmscode/binary-garden/docs/hardware/raspberrypi.md

     DietPi is a highly optimised & minimal Debian-based Linux distribution.
 DietPi is extremely lightweight at its core, and also extremely easy to install and use.
 We primarily use it to display content on TVs via chromium's kiosk mode.

-!!! question "Should I move this section to software?"
+!!! note "There are additional steps to get 4K working on the RPi 5."

 ### Installation and Intial Setup